- Written by Dr.Mehmet Demircioglu

-I know this is not the emotional answer many patients want.
-A bad transplant can feel personal, visible, and humiliating.
+This may not be the answer you want when the result feels visible and humiliating.
 The instinct is to fix it immediately, confront the clinic, or book another operation as quickly as possible.

-But repair surgery is not the same as first surgery.
+But repair surgery is not the same as a first surgery.
 The donor area may already be reduced.
 The recipient area may contain scar tissue.
 The hairline may need redesign, removal, camouflage, or a staged plan.
+When the visible problem is a donor line from strip surgery, the question becomes whether FUE grafts can repair a FUT scar without wasting the remaining donor supply.

-That is why I want patients to slow down before making a second mistake.
-I understand hair transplant regret after surgery, but regret should not become the surgeon.
+Take the disappointment seriously, but slow down before making a second mistake.
+Hair transplant regret after surgery is real, but regret should not make the surgical plan.

 Repair work begins with diagnosis.
-Not every bad looking result is the same problem.
-And not every worried patient actually has a bad result yet.
+Not every bad-looking result is the same problem, and not every worried person actually has a bad result yet.

 What should I do first if I think my transplant went wrong?

-The first thing to do is stop guessing from emotion.
-Write down the date of surgery, the technique used, the graft number you were told, the clinic name, the surgeon if there was one, your medication history, and the main problem you see.
+The first thing to do is stop trying to diagnose the result from fear.
+Write down the date of surgery, the technique used, the graft number you were told, the clinic name, the surgeon involved if one was named, your medication history, and the main problem you see.

 Then gather photographs in consistent lighting.
 Take front, both temples, top, crown, donor area, and side views.
-Use dry hair, similar hair length, and no fibres or concealer.
+Use dry hair, similar hair length, and no fibers or concealer.
+If there is previous SMP, hair transplant after scalp micropigmentation should be assessed separately because pigment can hide the real hairline and density pattern.

-Do not rely only on dramatic close up photos.
+Do not rely only on dramatic close-up photos.
 A harsh close photo can make any transplant look worse.
 But do not hide the problem either.
-The goal is honest documentation.
+The goal is accurate documentation.

-Next, contact the original clinic calmly and ask for your medical details.
+Next, contact the original clinic in writing and ask for your medical details.
 This is not because the clinic will always help.
 It is because a written record can be useful.

-Do not begin by threatening everyone online.
-If the result is truly poor, documentation is stronger than anger.
+Do not begin with public threats or angry messages.
+If the result is truly poor, organized documentation is more useful.
 If the result is too early to judge, anger may only make the next months harder.

-My practical advice is simple.
-Organize the facts before organizing revenge.
+Organize the facts before reacting publicly.
 A surgeon who repairs hair transplants needs facts, not only frustration.

-Sometimes a patient says the whole result is bad, but when I examine carefully, there are two or three specific issues.
-That is useful because repair surgery should target the real problem, not the general feeling of disappointment.
+Sometimes someone says the whole result is bad, but when I examine carefully, there are two or three specific issues.
+That matters because repair surgery should target the real problem, not the general feeling of disappointment.

 When should I wait before calling the result bad?

 If you are at month 3 or month 4, it is usually too early to call a transplant failed.
-The shedding phase can make the scalp look worse before it improves.
-Many patients do not see meaningful cosmetic growth until around month 4.
+The shedding phase can make the scalp look worse before it improves, and meaningful cosmetic growth often does not begin until around month 4.

 Between months 6 and 9, the picture becomes more useful, but it is still not the final result.
-Density, calibre, texture, and coverage can continue to improve.
+Density, caliber, texture, and coverage can continue to improve.

 The mature result is usually judged around 12 to 18 months.
-This is the timeline I use because hair transplant growth is not immediate, and early judgment can lead to unnecessary panic.
+That timeline matters because hair transplant growth is not immediate, and early judgment can lead to unnecessary panic.

-This is why I have a separate discussion about whether a result is a failed hair transplant or too early.
-The timing question protects patients from calling a normal ugly phase a disaster.
+Whether a result is a failed hair transplant or too early matters because timing protects you from calling a normal ugly phase a disaster.

 There are exceptions.
 If the hairline was designed obviously too low, the angles are visibly wrong, there is clear infection damage, or the donor area was overharvested, some concerns can be recognized earlier.